 The tool then begins to prepare the disk and copying the backup data.
 You may need to attach additional disks when prompted by the tool in case the provided disk does not have sufficient space for the backup data.

-At the end of the command execution you also see the option to update Shipping information as shown below:
+At the end of the command execution, you can update the shipping information.

 Ship the disks to the address that the tool provided and keep the tracking number for future reference.

 No two Azure Import Jobs can have the same tracking number.
-Ensure that drives prepared by the utility under a single Azure Import Job are shipped together in a single package and that there is a single unique tracking number for the package.
-Do not combine drives prepared as part of different Azure Import Jobs in a single package.
+Ensure that drives prepared by the utility under a single Azure Import job are shipped together in a single package and that there is a single unique tracking number for the package.
+Do not combine drives prepared as part of separate Azure Import jobs in a single package.

 Time to process the drives